jescacena/cs-netlify/_posts/2020-01-20-ES6-let-and-closures.markdown

     log();
 })();
 ```
-log() is a nested function inside the autorun() function. log() accesses the variable x from its outer function.
+log() is a nested function inside the autorun() function.log() accesses the variable x from its outer function.
 The log() function is a closure.

 > **Closures** are inner functions.
 Closures can be created by defining a function inside another function or inside a block.
 > **Lexical scope** is the ability of the inner function to access the outer scope in which it is defined.